The most mysterious place in every US state

 Texas: Marfa

 A mystery spanning 140 years, the ‘Ghost Lights’ of Marfa is a phenomenon with equal power to fascinate and terrify.
-Ethereal, glowing globes of multi-coloured light have reportedly been seen floating in the night sky above this dusty town since 1883 – and nobody knows what causes them.
+Ethereal, glowing globes of multicolored light have reportedly been seen floating in the night sky above this dusty town since 1883 – and nobody knows what causes them.
 Conspiracy theories have ranged from UFOs to the souls of deceased conquistadors haunting the Chihuahuan Desert; either way, the story of these baffling lights attracts hordes of hopeful visitors to Marfa each evening.
 Their appearances are unpredictable – the basketball-sized orbs form fewer than 30 times a year, typically just after sunrise or sunset.

 Utah: Skinwalker Ranch, Ballard